 At Winyu, we have a spacious, open-plan setting with state-of-the-art facilities.

 Our outdoor environments include a beautiful and sustainable nature-based playground design.
-The combination of green plants, bamboo bushes, vegetable gardens, under-cover sandpit, reused tyres, re-purposed timber climbing frame, slide and garden kitchen are very exciting features of our outdoor environment.
+The exciting features of our outdoor environment include many green plants, bamboo bushes, vegetable gardens, an under-cover sandpit, reused tyres, repurposed timber climbing frame, slide and garden kitchen.

 Our flexible learning environments and mixed-aged practices are inspired by leading international early childhood education research and innovation.
 We design our routines and curriculum with consideration to family practices at home, supporting each child’s individual routine and needs throughout the day.

-We believe that young children learn through their interactions with the social world and the environment around them.
+We believe that young children learn through their interactions with the social world and their environment.
 To promote their learning and development, we build meaningful connections and engage with our local community spaces, people and organisations.

 In the past, this has included visits from families sharing their experiences related to their jobs, working with Floriade to plant some beautiful tulip bulbs and annual seedlings in our backyard, and a visit from firefighters.

-We feel very thankful for the families who have always been supportive of our practice, going an extra mile to contribute their time and effort to make our learning more meaningful.
+We feel very thankful for the families who have always supported our practice, going the extra mile to contribute their time and effort to make our learning more meaningful.